shivansh/shivansh.github.io/_posts/2016-05-23-RFCs-for-fun.md

 Linux geeks are also cool, eh ?

 PS.
-Turns out that there is a whole list of such April Fool's RFCs... since you have already spent some time coming down till here, head over to [here](https://www.wikiwand.com/en/April_Fools%27_Day_Request_for_Comments) for some more good time &#x1F60B;.
+Turns out that there is a whole list of such April Fool's RFCs... since you have already spent some time coming down till here, head over to [here](https://www.wikiwand.com/en/April_Fools%27_Day_Request_for_Comments) for some more good time.